Alexon-Abreu/CP_IOS/Projects/ios101-project1-wordle-starter/README.md

 Submitted by: Alexon Abreu

-Wordle is an app that stores a secret 5 letter word and allow users to up to 6 attempts to gues the word correctly while also receiving hint along the way.
+Wordle is an app that chooses a random 5 letter word and allow users to up to 6 attempts to gues the word correctly while also receiving hints along the way.

 Time spent: 3 hours spent in total